Preparing for your headteacher appraisal

 6. Different types of headship use different appraisal methods

-The law and guidance applies to maintained schools only.
-Academy trusts are free to determine their own appraisal arrangements – check your appraisal policy to find out your requirements.
+Academy trusts are free to decide their own appraisal arrangements – check your appraisal policy.

 Stage 1: review your own performance